 The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.62 applies to Python.

-multiprocessing library
+Something about handling exceptions – handle in method that creates the process or thread.

+If a process has an exception and terminates prematurely, then communicating processes may not receive expected results and will suffer from protocol errors, or themselves can wait indefinitely.
+OS calls to query the state of other processes are available, hence periodically checking if the other processes are still executable can be used.

+If termination occurs when a thread or process is accessing a pipe, then the pipe may become corrupted and further accesses can result in an exception or in undefined behaviour.
+If termination occurs when a thread or process is accessing a queue, then the queue may remain locked indefinitely and subsequent accesses can result in deadlock.
+See 6.63 Protocol lock errors.

-objects, it is important to properly manage the resources with a context manager or by calling close()and terminate() manually to prevent deadlock during finalization.
+When using multiprocessing.pool objects, it is important to properly manage the resources with a context manager or by calling close()and terminate() manually to prevent deadlock during finalization.
 Relying on Python’s garbage collector to destroy the pool will not guarantee that the finalizer of the pool will be called.

 6.62.2 Guidance to language users